 There's a parking lot here.
 You pay 5 lei (approx. $1) for an hour but that's plenty of time to walk around, enjoy the lake and even stop in one of the restaurants for lunch or coffee.

-The Lake Balea area is a ski resort during winter time, so there are two chalets there that are open year around.
-The road may be closed in winter time, but there’s a cable car line going down the mountain to the north.
+The Lake Balea area is a ski resort during wintertime, so there are two chalets there that are open year-round.
+The road may be closed in wintertime, but there's a cable car line going down the mountain to the north.